How the Microsoft identity platform uses the SAML protocol

 The Microsoft identity platform uses the SAML 2.0 protocol to enable applications to provide a single sign-on experience to their users.
 The Single Sign-On and Single Sign-Out SAML profiles of Azure AD explain how SAML assertions, protocols, and bindings are used in the identity provider service.

-SAML Protocol requires the identity provider (Azure AD) and the service provider (the application) to exchange information about themselves.
+SAML Protocol requires the identity provider (Microsoft identity platform) and the service provider (the application) to exchange information about themselves.

 When an application is registered with Azure AD, the app developer registers federation-related information with Azure AD.
 This information includes the Redirect URI and Metadata URI of the application.

 Azure Active Directory exposes tenant-specific and common (tenant-independent) single sign-on and single sign-out endpoints.
 These URLs represent addressable locations -- they are not just identifiers -- so you can go to the endpoint to read the metadata.

 The tenant-specific endpoint is located at